gare-Ware/Dice-Game/README.md

 This was a project completed as a part of the SCRIMBA Frontend Developer Career Path.

-We were guided through creating the foundational code of the game.

-I then built on the code after finishing the lesson, including their feature suggestions as well as mine.
+I built on the code after finishing the lesson, including their feature suggestions as well as mine.

 [gk-dicegame.netlify.app](https://gk-dicegame.netlify.app/)